It may take some time to get a diagnosis as the symptoms of endometriosis can be wide-ranging and are very similar to other common conditions.

 During the surgery tissue that is suspected to be endometriosis is removed and sent to a pathologist for examination and diagnosis.
 A laparoscopy is also a treatment option as during the operation the surgeon can remove patches, cysts and adhesions and also repair any damage caused by endometriosis.

-Your GP may suggest trying medical treatment without a definitive diagnosis to reduce your symptoms.
+The doctor may suggest trying medical treatment without a definitive diagnosis to reduce your symptoms.
 Options for medical treatment are analgesics, hormonal contraceptives or progestogens.
 If these treatments help relieve your symptoms you may decide not to undergo laparoscopy.

 Ultrasound, MRI, CT-Scan and CA-125